What is delirium?

 - Alcohol or illegal drug toxicity/overdose

 What is the risk of developing delirium?

-Delirium shows up more often in patients who are at the hospital.
-Delirium affects 10 to 30% of patients in the hospital who have an illness.
+Delirium shows up more often in patients who are in the hospital, and affects 10 to 30% of these patients.
 Also, more than 50% of people in high-risk populations are affected by delirium.
 These include people who have had surgery, as well as:

 - 25% of cancer patients

-- 30 to 40% of Human Immunodeficiency Virus (HIV) patients
+- 30 to 40% of patients who have human immunodeficiency virus (HIV)

 - 70% of intensive care patients